Attachment Disorder

 Dig deeper with Sebastian →

-individuals of this sort are far more likely than are those who grow up secure to have had parents who, for reasons stemming from their own childhoods and/or from difficulties in the marriage, found their children's desire for love and care a burden and responded to them irritably.
+individuals of this sort are far more likely than are those who grow up secure to have had parents who… found their children’s desire for love and care a burden and responded to them irritably—by ignoring, scolding or moralizing.

-Bowlby traces anxious and ambivalent attachment patterns to specific parental failures of responsiveness rooted in intergenerational transmission, providing an etiological account of attachment disorder.
+Bowlby traces anxious and ambivalent attachment patterns to specific parental failures of responsiveness, grounding the phenomenology of attachment disorder in observable early relational experience.

 Bowlby, John, Loss: Sadness and Depression (Attachment and Loss, Volume III), 1980thesis